-months ended e 30, 2013 Adjustments three e ljusted e months nded = 30, 2013 Investment income Interest income(1) \$ 52,364 \$ (693) \$ 51,671 Dividend income 6,433 6,433 Other income 1,677 1,677 Total investment income 60,474 (693) 59,781 Total net expenses pre-incentive fee(2) 15,458 15,458 Pre-Incentive Fee Net Investment Income 45,016 (693) 44,323 Incentive fee(3) 9,846 9,846 Post-Incentive Fee Net Investment Income 35,170 (693) 34,477 Net realized gains (losses) on investments 4,356 (3,149) 1,207 Net change in unrealized appreciation of investments (141) 3,842 3,701 Net increase in members' capital resulting from operations \$ 39,385 \$ 39,385
+Six months ended June 30, 2013 Adjustn Adjustments Adjusted three months ended June 30, 2013 Investment income Interest income(1) \$ 52,364 \$ (693) \$ 51,671 Dividend income 6,433 6,433 Other income 1,677 1,677 Total investment income 60,474 (693) 59,781 Total net expenses pre-incentive fee(2) 15,458 15,458 Pre-Incentive Fee Net Investment Income 45,016 (693) 44,323 Incentive fee(3) 9,846 9,846 Post-Incentive Fee Net Investment Income 35,170 (693) 34,477 Net realized gains (losses) on investments 4,356 (3,149) 1,207 Net change in unrealized appreciation of investments (141) 3,842 3,701 Net increase in members' capital resulting from operations \$ 39,385 \$ 39,385

-(1) Includes \$1,546 in payment-in-kind interest from investments.

-(3) For the six months ended June 30, 2013, the Predecessor Operating Company incurred total incentive fees of \$9,846, of which \$981 related to capital gains incentive fees on a hypothetical liquidation basis.
+- (1) Includes \$1,546 in payment-in-kind interest from investments. - (2) Includes expense waivers and reimbursements of \$1,665. - (3) For the six months ended June 30, 2013, the Predecessor Operating Company incurred total incentive fees of \$9,846, of which \$981 related to capital gains incentive fees on a hypothetical liquidation basis.

 The Company has entered into an Administration Agreement with the Administrator under which the Administrator provides administrative services.
 The Administrator performs, or oversees the performance of, the Company's financial records, prepares reports filed with the SEC, generally monitors the payment of the Company's expenses, and watches the performance of administrative and professional services rendered by others.
 The Company will reimburse the Administrator for the Company's allocable portion of overhead and other expenses incurred by the Administrator in performing its obligations to the Company under the Administration Agreement.
 Pursuant to the Administration Agreement and further restricted by the Company, expenses payable to the Administrator by the Company as well as other direct and indirect expenses (excluding interest, other financing expenses, trading expenses and management and incentive fees) had been capped at \$3,500 for the time period from April 1, 2012 to March 31, 2013 and capped at \$4,250 for the time period from April 1, 2013 to March 31, 2014.
 The expense cap expired on March 31, 2014.
-Thereafter, the Administrator may, in its own discretion, submit to the Company or reimbursement some or all of the expenses that the Administrator has incurred on behalf of the Company during any quarterly period.
+Thereafter, the Administrator may, in its own discretion, submit to the Company for reimbursement some or all of the expenses that the Administrator has incurred on behalf of the Company during any quarterly period.
 As a result, the amount of expenses for which the Company will have to reimburse the Administrator may fluctuate in future quarterly periods and there can be no assurance given as to when, or if, the